Team Dynamics, Mechanics & Communications is divided into what teams do (meetings, process) and how they do it (decision making).

 - Growth Needs: Individuals intrinsically desire to grow in their organizational career and personal life.
 These are growth needs.
 Moreover, they are similar to the self-actualization needs suggested by Maslow.

 Frederick W. Herzberg

 Frederick W. Herzberg’s theory, also called the Motivation-Hygiene theory or the dual-factor theory, was penned by Frederick Herzberg in 1959.
 He developed the theory that people’s job satisfaction depends on two kinds of factors.
 Factors for satisfaction (motivators/satisfiers) and factors for dissatisfaction (hygiene factors/ dis-satisfiers) are referred to by a variety of names, such as

 - Dis-satisfiers and Satisfiers

 - Extrinsic factors and Intrinsic factors

 Motivating factors have uplifting effects on attitude or performance.
 Hygienic (or maintenance) factors prevent loss of morale or effectiveness.

 Conflict is the outcome of mutually exclusive views evident by emotional responses such as anger, fear, and frustration.
 Obviously, some conflicts are unavoidable in human relations.
-Following are the common source of conflicts in an organization
+The following are the common source of conflicts in an organization.

 - Organizational hierarchy